amperity/amperity-docs/amperity_datagrid/source/destination_mailchimp.rst

           :alt: Detail one.
           :align: left
           :class: no-scaled-link
-     - A |ext_mailchimp_tags| to be applied to all audience list members.
+     - A `Mailchimp tag <https://mailchimp.com/help/getting-started-tags/>`__ |ext_link| to be applied to all audience list members.
 For example: "Added by Amperity".
 If this tag does not exist in Mailchimp, it will be associated to all audience members added by Amperity.

        .. important:: The tag name is configured as part of the orchestration from the **Tag Name** field.